Consensys/security-workshop-for-devs/README.md

 Mythril Classic can analyze smart contracts from many sources, including bytecode on the blockchain.
 In [exercise 4](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise4), we'll identify another type of vulnerability that has often been exploited in the past.
 We'll then show how to detect vulnerable contracts on the mainnet and auto-generate an exploit that extracts the ETH from the vulnerable contract.

 An important aspect is the number of transactions Mythril (symbolically) executes.
-The default is 1, but you can increase this number for a more in-depth analysis (note that this increases analysis time significantly).
+The default number is 1, but you can increase it for a more in-depth analysis (note that this increases analysis time significantly).
 By setting max transactions to 2, you will also detect bugs that are two transactions "deep".

 For this example, let's try to set max transaction count to 2: